Supportive Care Services

 To learn more about speech therapy at Overlake Cancer Center, call us at (425) 688-5900.

 Spiritual concerns often arise after a cancer diagnosis and during treatment whether or not religious faith is part of a person’s life.
-Our care partner, the Seattle Cancer Care Alliance, provides Spiritual Health services and resources for patients at the Overlake Cancer Center.
+Our care partner, the Fred Hutchinson Cancer Center, provides Spiritual Health services and resources for patients at the Overlake Cancer Center.

 The Spiritual Health team is available for a variety of needs, whether it’s being a compassionate listener or sounding board for difficult decisions, a comfort source during grief, a liaison to the local faith community, or a provider of religious rituals.